hmchen47/DataScience/DSFund-BerkeleyX/1-CompThinkWPython/06-Census.md

 + The Decennial Census
     + Every ten years, the Census Bureau counts how many people there in the U.S.
-    + In between censuses, the Bureau s=estimates how many people there are each year
+    + In between censuses, the Bureau estimates how many people there are each year
     + Article 1, Section 2 of the Constitution:
         "Representatives and direct Taxes shall be apportioned among the several States ... according to their respective Numbers ..."
 + Public Census Data